-Choose 'Create your first request' from the home screen of the Data Fetcher app.
+Choose 'Create your first request' from the home screen of the Data Fetcher extension.
 Creating requests using Data Fetcher enables us to import to and send data from an Airtable base.

 For Application on the create request screen select 'Google Ads' to use the Google Ads Airtable integration.

 Click 'New Google Ads Connection'.